dmitrynizh/foilboard/docs/Parameters.md

 #### JavaFoil App

-When working in FoilBoard extensions, or simply evaluating prospective foils, use of Airfoil Tools website and Martin Hepperle JavaFoil tool is essential.
-Because running JavaFoil online as applet is difficult these days, Martin Hepperle jars needed to run JavaFoil  standalone - javafoil,jar and mhclasses.jar  - are included in foilboard.zip.
+When working on FoilBoard extensions, or simply evaluating prospective foils, use of Airfoil Tools website and Martin Hepperle JavaFoil tool is essential.
+Because running JavaFoil online as applet is difficult these days, Martin Hepperle jars needed to run JavaFoil  standalone - javafoil.jar and mhclasses.jar  - are included in foilboard.zip.
 Note that these are covered separately by
-Martin Hepperle copyright/distribution notices which are different from MIT license.
-In particular, for-profit use of  javafoil,jar and mhclasses.jar is restricted:
+Martin Hepperle copyright/distribution notices which are different from MIT license of FoilBoard.
+In particular, for-profit use of  javafoil.jar and mhclasses.jar is restricted by Martin:

-> javafoil,jar,  mhclasses.jar : © 1996-2018 Martin Hepperle.
+> javafoil.jar,  mhclasses.jar : © 1996-2018 Martin Hepperle.
 You may use the data given in this document for your personal use.
 If you use this document for a publication, you have to cite the source.
 A publication of a recompilation of the given material is not allowed, if the resulting product is sold for more than the production costs.

 Refer to https://www.mh-aerotools.de/airfoils/javafoil.htm for details.

-To run JavaFoil after  foilboard.zip.was unzipped, do:
+To run JavaFoil after  foilboard.zip was unzipped, do:

     java -jar javafoil.jar MH.JavaFoil.JavaFoil